An Hour of Code Online

 Who's Invited: Campers, students, parents, teachers, employers, employees, and community members are all welcome to attend.
 We're even inviting everyone from the main iD Tech office to join in!

 What: Participate in the free Tech Rocket Hour of Code tutorial and open up a world of possibilities!
-During the event, Tech Rocket instructors will be answering questions on a live forum.
+During the event, Tech Rocket instructors will be answering questions via live chat (found on each course page).

 When: Tuesday December 8, 2015 at 4pm Pacific Time

 Where: Online at Tech Rocket (online program launched by iD Tech)

 Why: Our goal is to spark the interest of participants who may otherwise not learn to code.

 How: Participants must enroll with Tech Rocket prior to the event.
 If you don't already have an account, create a free one today by clicking the button below.
 Please note that students under the age of 13 will need a parent's help setting up an account.
 After you've completed the Hour of Code, you can request an Hour of Code Completion Certificate.